bokeh/bokeh/sphinx/source/docs/user_guide/plotting.rst

 ''''''''''''''''''

-The following example generates a single polygon with holes from three sequences of `x` and `y` points.
-The first sequence represents the exterior of the polygon and the following sequences represent the holes:
+The following example generates a single polygon with holes from three sequences of ``x`` and ``y`` points.
+The first sequence represents the exterior of the polygon and the following sequences represent the holes.

 .. bokeh-plot:: docs/user_guide/examples/plotting_multipolygon_with_holes.py
     :source-position: above